briangjr/official-sourcing/README.md

 `netlify/functions/get-products.js` and `scripts/process.js` (kept in sync
 manually since they're two different files/languages-in-spirit but the same logic — change both if you adjust this).

+## Dashboard v2 — full redesign, tabs, interactive charts

+Rebuilt from the ground up: a clean, light, professional theme (not the original dark version), organized into tabs — **Overview, Activity, Leads, Daily Reports, Diagnostics** — instead of one long scroll.
+Charts now use Chart.js (real hover tooltips, and clicking a bar in the daily charts jumps straight to that day's detail in the Daily Reports tab).
+Clicking any lead — in the table or the ranked list — opens a detail drawer with everything about that product.
+Two new buttons: **Stop** (cancels anything currently running AND pauses the schedule) and **Resume** (re-enables it) — both call the GitHub API directly, same credential as Run Once/Run Ten Times.

+## Trusted-site search & visibility fixes

+- Shortened the trusted-site list to your S-tier vendors only (max 15) — a shorter, higher-confidence list is more likely to actually be followed by a cheaper model than a long one.
+- The model's own "did I match a trusted site" signal is now actually **saved**, in a new **Matched Trusted Site** column — previously this was requested but silently discarded, so there was no way to tell if the strategy was working at all.

+## Daily reports — always shows today, even at 0 leads

+Previously, a day with zero qualifying leads never got a report entry at all, which looked identical to "broken."
+Now, any day with at least one row processed gets an entry — even if it says "0 qualifying leads" — so the Daily Reports tab never looks empty/broken when it's actually just had a quiet day.

 ## Dashboard redesign